pactus-project/PIPs/PIPs/pip-33.md

 ### Additional Parameters

 To provide users with greater flexibility and control, the Lock Time Transaction must include at least one lock parameter and one unlock parameter.
-Below are the definitions of the additional time parameters:
+Below are the definitions of the additional time parameters flags:

 Lockdays:
     `-lkdays`: Equivalent to 8640 Blocks